Haroli Tehsil: Historical Figures

-Haroli's another personality has been Rai Bahadur Jodhamal.
+Another personality of Haroli was Rai Bahadur Jodhamal.
 Rai Bahadur Jodhamal was born on 23 November 1881 in Haroli Village of Princely Estate called Kuthiala.
-He donated 650 Kanal land situated in Tanda, District Kangra to the government for the purpose of construction of a TB Sanatorium.
+He donated 650 Kanal land situated in Tanda, District Kangra to the government for the purpose of constructing a TB Sanatorium.

 There still are plenty of estates in Haroli, which were historically owned by Jodhamal ji.

 Rai Bahadur Jodhamal died on 9 October 1961.